 If you want to learn more about the risks themselves, there are many great resources:

-- Toby Ord’s aforementioned book, The Precipice, provides a very accessible discussion of extreme risks leading to global catastrophe.
+- Toby Ord’s aforementioned book, The Precipice, provides a very accessible discussion of global catastrophic risks leading to global catastrophe.

 - The 2019 Global Health Security Index explains why countries are insufficiently prepared for pandemics.